 HCL-Based Color Palettes

-As motivated in the previous article (Color Spaces: Classes and Utilities), the HCL space is particularly useful for specifying individual colors and color palettes, as its three axes match those of the human visual system very well.
+As motivated in the previous article (Color Spaces: Classes and Methods), the HCL space is particularly useful for specifying individual colors and color palettes, as its three axes match those of the human visual system very well.
 Therefore, the colorspace package provides three types of palettes based on the HCL model:

 The corresponding classes are qualitative_hcl, sequential_hcl, and diverging_hcl.
 Their construction principles are exemplified in the following color swatches and explained in more detail below.
 The desaturated palettes bring out clearly that luminance differences (light-dark contrasts) are crucial for sequential and diverging palettes while qualitative palettes are balanced at the same luminance.